abzubade/abzubade/README.md

 ---

-IT professional with client-facing experience supporting cloud technologies (AWS, Azure, Microsoft 365) and driving reliable deployments, onboarding, and troubleshooting.Aspiring cybersecurity professional with hands-on experience in vulnerability management, threat hunting, and email security.
-Skilled at identifying and remediating system weaknesses, analyzing threats, and improving detection workflows.
-Experience includes vulnerability scanning, patch management, phishing analysis, and threat intelligence, leveraging tools such as EDR and custom email filtering.
-Passionate about solving real-world security challenges through practical, technical work—with ongoing projects showcasing this commitment and more to come.
+IT professional with client-facing experience supporting and securing cloud environments across AWS, Azure, and Microsoft 365.
+Experienced working with Managed Service Providers (MSPs) to manage multi-tenant infrastructures, resolve complex end-user issues, and deliver reliable deployments and migrations.

+Hands-on with Intune MDM, Azure AD, Office 365, and AWS infrastructure (EC2, IAM, S3, CloudFront, Route 53), as well as patch management, VPNs, and endpoint hardening.
+Passionate about cybersecurity, with experience in vulnerability management, threat hunting, and email security using tools like EDR and SIEM.

+Currently building and documenting projects focused on secure cloud architecture, automation, and data protection, showcasing a commitment to solving real-world security challenges through practical, technical work.

 ## 📈 Data Loss Prevention (DLP) Projects